Discover Ozello: the Nature Coast Keys

 Every February, the Ozello Civic Association puts on it Chili Cookoff – an event that draws people from all over the area.
 Cash prizes for the top 3 chilis, crafts, a chili dinner, and the chance to win a kayak are the main draws.

-This Chili Cookoff was started about 15 years ago as small friendly competition between Civic members and it has grown exponentially throughout the years.
+This Chili Cookoff was started in the ear as small friendly competition between Civic members and it has grown exponentially throughout the years.
 The last ten years have also featured local artists and craft vendors which add a lot to the festival.

 Proceeds from these events support the Ozello Civic Association and 50 volunteers help make it happen!
 This fun event takes place at the “hub” of Ozello: on the grounds of the Civic Association and community Church.